-Arbitrators are paid for the time they spend resolving disputes.
+Arbitrators are paid for the time they spend on the parties' disputes.
 The business makes deposits as outlined in the fee schedule in the Costs of Arbitration section of these Rules.
 Unused deposits are refunded at the end of the case.